 This will be displayed to patients after they have submitted a request, so that - if they haven't been contacted by you before those hours have elapsed - they know how long they should wait before telephoning you themselves.

-This number of hours not be the amount of time it will take to completely resolve their request - it should instead be the amount of time you will take to initially respond to their request.
-For example, this could be a holding message from a receptionist (and could be a template message you have created for your practice):
+This number of hours should not be the amount of time it will take to completely resolve their request.
+Instead, it should instead be the amount of time you will take to initially respond to their request.

 - 'Thank you for contacting us, a GP will respond this afternoon'

-    For more information on how quickly to initially reply to patients read this article.
+For information on how quickly to initially reply to patients, read this article.